christopheragonzales/portfolio/ibm-generative-ai-engineering/course_1_intro_to_ai/intro_to_ai.md

 - **General AI (Strong AI)**: Can understand, learn, and apply knowledge across a wide range of tasks like human intelligence.

 ## The Evolution of AI: Traditional AI vs. Generative AI
+### Traditional AI Workflow
+1. **Repository**
+    - A centralized storage for organizational data
+    - Can include structured (tables, columns, rows) or unstructured data (images, documents)
+2. **Analytics Platform**
+    - Tools like SPSS Modeler or Watson Studio
+    -
 ## Artifical Intelligence - Are We There Yet?